 Other Stuff:

 If this is your first time with OTC, check out EPISODE 1: START HERE for more background on the show.
+Continue the conversation on Instagram and find Season 5 episodes on YouTube.

-Our True Colors is sponsored by True Culture Coaching & Consulting.
+Our True Colors is powered by True Culture Coaching & Consulting.
 Head to our website to find out how True Culture Coaching and Consulting can support you and your organization, and subscribe to our LinkedIn Newsletter, The Culture Clinic, for more great content.
 You can find us at truecultureconsulting.com where you can also contact us to schedule a free consultation.

 This week I am joined by Joquina M. Reed, my colleague and dear friend.